mittagessen/kraken/docs/ketos.rst

 ALTO
 ~~~~

-Kraken parses and produces files according to the upcoming version of the ALTO
+Kraken parses and produces files according to ALTO 4.2.
-standard: 4.2.
-It validates against version 4.1 with the exception of the
-`redefinition <https://github.com/altoxml/schema/issues/32>`_ of the `BASELINE`
-attribute to accommodate polygonal chain baselines.
 An example showing the
 attributes necessary for segmentation and recognition training follows:

 .. literalinclude:: alto.xml